NYU-LARX/larx-lab-manual/docs/_pages/fhs_linux.md

 This page introduces the Filesystem Hierarchy Standard (FHS) in the Linux to better understand the file organization.

-## Installation Location and Filesystem Hierarchy Standard

-For an admin user, installation via `apt` is recommended as this command uses package manager to manage all software.
-For most cases, `apt` is enough to find and install necessary software.
-However, in some cases, the software has to be downloaded and installed manually or from the source code.
-For these cases, the admin user has to designate the installation path, and make sure the installed software can be properly found.
-So there are two questions to address:
+The admin user can install system-wide software via the `apt` command.
+Regular users can install software locally.
+In either way, the installed software should be properly placed and can be easily found by the computer.
+Therefore, it is natural to ask the following two questions:

-- Where to install?
+- Where to install software in the Linux?
-- How to find installed software?
+- How to find the installed software in the Linux?

-To answer the first question, we need some background in Linux Filesystem Hierarchy Standard (FHS).
+The first question requires some background in Linux Filesystem Hierarchy Standard (FHS).
 The second question is related to the environment variable `PATH`.

 ### Introduction to FHS

 FHS specifies the structure to store all types of Linux files.
-The entire structure orginates from the root directory `/` and grow in a tree structure.
+The entire structure orginates from the root directory `/` and grows in a tree structure.
 The following figure shows the FHS.

 ![fhs](https://www.tecmint.com/wp-content/uploads/2013/09/Linux-Directory-Structure.jpeg)